stacklio/stackl/README.md

 For a list of changes, see [Changelog](CHANGELOG.md).
 For the releases, see [Github Releases](https://github.com/stacklio/stackl/releases).

-# :memo:License
+## License

 The code in this project is licensed under the [GLPv3](LICENSE) license.

-# Acknowledgments
+## Acknowledgments

-STACKL was initially created for in-house use by a DevOps company, [Nubera](https://www.nubera.eu/), who saw the need for a platform to better provide services to clients.
+STACKL was initially created for in-house use by [Nubera](https://www.nubera.eu/), a DevOps consultancy company who saw the need for a platform to better provide services to clients.
 After some time, it became clear that STACKL could be useful to the general DevOps community as well so the decision was made to spin it off as an open source project.
-Hence, thanks to Nubera  and [@yannickstruyf3](https://github.com/yannickstruyf3) who put in much of the hard initial work.
+Hence, thanks to [Nubera](https://www.nubera.eu/)  and [Yannick Struyf](https://github.com/yannickstruyf3) who put in much of the hard initial work.